cocos/cocos-docs/en/editor/components/spine.md

     });
     ```

-3. Then attach the script component to a Canvas node or other node, i.e. drag and drop the script into the node's **Inspector** panel.
+3. Next, attach the script component to a Canvas node or other node, i.e. drag and drop the script into the node's **Inspector** panel.
 Then drag and drop the node in the **Hierarchy** panel to the corresponding spine property box of the script component, and save the scene.

 4. Click the Preview button at the top of the editor to see the effect of vertex jitter of the Spine animation.
 For the code, please refer to the [SpineMesh](https://github.com/cocos-creator/test-cases-3d/tree/v3.0/assets/cases/spine) example.